A good friend of mine called saying, “I get so tired of making lunches every day. It is always the same thing day in and day out! I need ideas!”

 As you can see once the ball gets rolling ideas can really flow.
 I hope this quick list gives you a starting point.

-Time or Money Saving Tips:
+Time and Money Saving Tips:

 1. Cook extra when preparing for supper.
 Think rice, chicken, meatballs etc.